Loading…

 Complexity: Medium-high.
 Bounce mechanics, timing decisions, resource management.

 Strategy: You remove threats by bouncing them (returning to opponent's hand).
 They waste resources replaying cards.
 By turn 4-5, their board is thin and your cards grow large.
 You win through attrition.
+Blue's bounce mechanic is one of the most distinct tools in the game; the full explanation is in our One Piece TCG keywords guide.

 Learning curve: Medium to high.
 By game 2, you'll think: "When should I bounce this threat?"
 By game 5, you'll optimize bounce timing.
 This is where ST-25 gets fun.